Manassas Regional Airport (HEF)

 The Manassas airport has also been the site for experimental development of new aviation technology.
 Aurora Flight Services, founded in 1989, focused on unmanned aerial vehicles.
 Boeing purchased the company in 2017, but kept it as a separate unit with headquarters at the Manassas Regional Airport.7

 John Langford, who led Aurora Flight Services from 1989 until 2019, started a new corporation called Electra to develop hybrid electric aircraft.
 It too based its operations at the Manassas Regional Airport.
-In 2023, Electra completed the first test flights there of its new hybrid-electric, ultra-short takeoff and landing (eSTOL) EL-2 Goldfinch aircraft.
+In 2023, Electra started the first test flights at Warrenton-Fauquier Airport of its new hybrid-electric, ultra-short takeoff and landing (eSTOL) EL-2 Goldfinch aircraft.

 The initial test included an all-electric flight on November 11 and a hybrid-electric flight on November 19 that went 30 miles.
 The hybrid-electric approach eliminated the need for ground-based charging stations and ensured reliability in cold weather flight conditions.

 The initial plane was funded in part by the U.S. Air Force, and a larger commercial version was planned.
 The company claimed to have 30 customers with orders for over 1,700 aircraft worth $6 billion.
-That version was intended to carry up to nine passengers, each with 50 pounds of baggage, on trips up to 400 miles.
+That version was intended to carry up to nine passengers, each with 50 pounds of baggage, on trips between 25-250 miles.
 Certification under Federal Aviation Administration Part 23 regulations and entry into commercial service was projected in 2028.

 Manassas Regional Airport provided Electra a place to showcase its short takeoff and landing (eSTOL) aircraft